huggingface/optimum-habana/examples/text-generation/README.md

 ### Store KV Cache on CPU

-Keeping key/value cache on CPU (host) side can decrease hpu vram in spite of it may damage generation latency.
-It's a practical solution in long context serving scenario with a large LLM on single card.
+Keeping key/value cache on CPU (host) side can decrease HPU VRAM usage at the price of slower generation latency.
+It's a practical solution in long context serving scenarios with a large LLM on a single card.

-You can add `--kv_cache_on_host` arg to enable it.
-[Pytorch SDPA operator](https://pytorch.org/docs/stable/generated/torch.nn.functional.scaled_dot_product_attention.html) will be automatically used to generate next token for saving data transfer time.
-First token is not be affected.
+You can add the `--kv_cache_on_host` argument to enable it.
+[Pytorch SDPA operator](https://pytorch.org/docs/stable/generated/torch.nn.functional.scaled_dot_product_attention.html) will be automatically used to generate the next token for saving data transfer time.
+The first token is not affected.

 For exmaple:
 ```bash